nitish-nagesh/fairness-audit/anonymized_aaai_submission/README.md

 **Authors**: [Anonymized for Review]
 **Repository**: Private repository for AAAI 2025 submission

-## 🎯 Research Overview
+## 🎯 Overview

-This repository contains the complete implementation and experimental results for **FairTabGen**, a novel approach that unifies counterfactual and causal fairness in synthetic tabular data generation.
-Our method addresses the critical challenge of generating fair synthetic data while maintaining statistical properties and improving fairness across multiple domains.
+This repository contains the implementation and experimental results for the FairTabGen paper.
+The code is organized by figures and tables from the paper for easy reproduction of results.

-## 🔬 Key Contributions

-### 1. **Unified Fairness Framework**
-- **Counterfactual Fairness**: What-if analysis for individual and group fairness
-- **Causal Fairness**: Causal effect decomposition and bias mitigation
-- **Synthetic Data Generation**: Fairness-constrained generation approach

-### 2. **Multi-Domain Evaluation**
-- **Criminal Justice Dataset**: Recidivism prediction fairness
-- **Legal Dataset**: Bar exam pass prediction fairness
-- **MIMIC Dataset**: Healthcare outcome fairness

-### 3. **Comprehensive Experimental Design**
-- **Multiple ML Models**: Decision Trees, Random Forest, SVM, XGBoost, Logistic Regression
-- **Multiple Baselines**: CLLM and DECAF comparison
-- **Multiple Metrics**: Quality, fairness, and causal metrics

 ## 📁 Repository Structure